How to use email marketing to increase farm sales.

 How often do you need to communicate with your customers is a question you'll need to answer.
 You may only want to communicate quarterly but if you have time make this a priority to market your farm to your customers monthly.

 That might not work for your schedule though.
 Sending a quarterly email campaign might be better for you.
 Do what feels right for your business.
+Better yet, ask customer how often they want to hear from you.

 Make sure you've said all that you want in your email and that you've said it well.
 Don't make the mistake of hitting the send button too fast and end up sending out an email with a mistake in it.
 Take the time to rewrite and revise before you send it to the world.